Integrated automation systems require remote monitoring personnel with technical expertise and the ability to act to prevent incidents in the...

 How Does the Midstream Sector Embrace Automation?

-The Internet of Things serves as the backbone of modern industrial operations.
+IOT serves as the backbone of modern industrial operations.
 It makes way for secure data collection and exchange.
 It is particularly beneficial in the oil and gas pipeline industry because of its ability to streamline data measurement and analysis — in real time.

 The pipeline sector of the oil and gas industry benefits from the IoT’s ability to increase the bandwidth for business analytics.
 The data produced from these advanced analytics may include parameters for optimization.
 Additionally, the data may include information related to the midstream process, including pressure cycles, corrosion and pipeline conditions.